 In addition, a number of regulations, guidelines and other measures have been and are expected to be adopted under the PRC Cybersecurity Law.
 For example, the PRC government promulgated the Measures for Cybersecurity Review in April 2020, which became effective in June 2020.
 Under these measures, critical information infrastructure operators must pass a cybersecurity review when purchasing network products and services which affect or may affect national security.
-On December 28, 2021, the CAC, together with certain other PRC governmental authorities, jointly released the Revised Cybersecurity Review Measures, which took effect February 15, 2022.
+On December 28, 2021, the CAC, together with certain other PRC governmental information infrastructure operators devices which affect or may affect national security.
+Severe the Revised Cybersecurity Review Measures, which took effect February 15, 2022.
 Pursuant to the Revised Cybersecurity Review Measures, (i) operators of critical information infrastructure that intend to purchase network products and services and online platform operators that conduct data processing activities, in each case that affect or may affect national security, and (ii) operators of network platforms seeking listing abroad that are in possession of more than one million users' personal information must apply for a cybersecurity review.
-The Revised Cybersecurity Review Measures set out certain general factors which would be the focus in assessing the national security risk during a cybersecurity review, including without limitation, risks of influence, control or malicious use of critical information infrastructure, core data, important data or large amounts of personal information by foreign governments in relation to a listing
+The Revised Cybersecurity Review Measures set out certain general factors which would be the focus in assessing the national security risk during a cybersecurity review, including without limitation, risks of influence, control or malicious use of critical information infrastructure, core data, important data or large amounts of personal information by foreign governments in relation to a listing abroad.

 On August 17, 2021, the PRC State Council promulgated the Regulations on Security Protection of Critical Information Infrastructure, which became effective September 1, 2021.
 Pursuant to such regulations, "critical information infrastructure" means any important network facilities or information systems of important industries or fields such as public communication and information service, transport, communications, water resources, finance, public services, e-government affairs and national defense science, and any other important network facilities or information systems which may endanger national security, people's livelihood and public interest in case of damage, function loss or data leakage.
-In addition, relevant administration departments of each critical industry and sector, or Protection Departments, shall be responsible to formulate eligibility criteria and determine the critical information infrastructure operator in the respective industry or field.
-The operators shall be informed about the final determination as to whether they are categorized as critical information infrastructure operators.
+In addition, relevant administration departments of each critical information sector, or Protection Departments, shall be responsible to formulate eligibility criteria and determine the critical information infrastructure operators.
 As of the date hereof, no detailed rules or implementation were issued by any Protection Departments, and we have not been informed as a critical information infrastructure operator by any governmental authorities.
 As this regulation is newly issued and the governmental authorities, including Protection Departments, may further formulate detailed rules or explanations with respect to the interpretation and implementation of this regulation, the exact scope of "critical information infrastructure operators" under the current regulatory regime remains unclear.
 Therefore, it is uncertain whether we would be deemed as a critical information infrastructure operator under PRC law.

-According to the Cybersecurity Review Measures, we believe we may not be subject to the cybersecurity review by the CAC for this offering, given that: (i) we currently do not have personal information of more than one million people and do not anticipate we will be collecting over one million people's personal information in the foreseeable future, (ii) we have not been identified as a "critical information infrastructure operator" by any government authorities, and (iii) the Cybersecurity Review Measures provides no further explanation or interpretation for "affect or may affect national security", which remains to be clarified and elaborated by the CAC, and we have not received any notification of cybersecurity review from relevant governmental authorities due to our impact or potential impact on national security.
+According to the Cybersecurity Review Measures, we believe we may not be subject to the cybersecurity review by the CAC for this offering, given that: (i) we currently do not have personal information of more than one million people and do not anticipate we will be collecting over one million people's personal information in the foreseeable future, (ii) we have not been identified as a "critical information infrastructure operator" by any government authorities, and (iii) the Cybersecurity Review Measures provides no further explanation or infrastructure operator by any government authorities, and we have not received any notification of cybersecurity review from relevant governmental authorities due to our impact or potential impact on national security.
 Therefore, we believe that we have complied with the regulations and policies issued by the CAC as of the date of this prospectus.